Multi Year Fellowships

 Eligibility requirements: Applicants must have a Ph.D. in an area of science or engineering and have some experience or a demonstrated interest in an area related to science and technology policy.
+The Ph.D. must be conferred prior to September 2017.
 Candidates must be eligible to work in the United States without Academy sponsorship.

 Application deadline: November 15

 Eligibility requirements: Applicants must be U.S. citizens or permanent residents.
-Candidates are evaluated on the basis of scholarly excellence, teaching experience, and active commitment to helping women and girls through service in their communities, professions, or fields of research.
+Candidates are evaluated on the basis of scholarly excellence; quality and originality of project design; and active commitment to helping women and girls through service in their communities, professions, or fields of research.